LouayAD/LadWorker/README.md

 PostData(data, url, responseType);
 ```

-- data = QUrlQuery
-- url = QUrl
-- responseType is an enum where you can choose one of the following types { JSON_ARRAY, BYTE_ARRAY, NO_REPLY }

 #### 2) Get Data
 To get data use GetData() function that takes 2 parameters as follows: